colossus-digital/cosmos-raw/CONTRIBUTING.md

 - Bug fixes also generally require unit tests, because the presence of bugs usually indicates insufficient test coverage.

-- Keep API compatibility in mind when you change code in `cosmpy`.
+- Keep API compatibility in mind when you change code in `cosmosRaw`.
 Above version `1.0.0`, breaking changes can happen across versions with different left digit.
 Below version `1.0.0`, they can happen across versions with different middle digit.
 Reviewers of your pull request will comment on any API compatibility issues.

-- When you contribute a new feature to `cosmpy`, the maintenance burden is transferred to the core team.
+- When you contribute a new feature to `cosmosRaw`, the maintenance burden is transferred to the core team.
 This means that the benefit of the contribution must be compared against the cost of maintaining the feature.

 - Where possible, extend existing features instead of replacing one.